 Highway 34 culvert replacement set for Oct.
 24

-Motorists on Highway 34 near Height of Land Lake east of Detroit Lakes may experience short delays on Monday, Oct.
+Motorists on Highway 34 near Height of Land Lake may experience short delays on Monday, Oct.
 24, while crews replace a culvert.

 A temporary signal system will restrict traffic to a single direction at a time.